 In cases where we are the counter-party to the capital lease, we bear significant risk of loss and participate in gains through the leases, and we have the power to direct the activities that most significantly impact the economic performance of these SPVs.
-Currently, all of the SPVs in which we are the counter-party to the capital lease involve financing structures with Export Credit Agencies.
-Therefore, we have determined we are the primary beneficiary of these SPVs and consolidate them into our consolidated financial statements as VIEs.
+Therefore, we have determined we are the primary beneficiary of these types of SPVs and consolidate them into our consolidated financial statements as VIEs.
+We are not currently party to any such financing structures.